 What It Means To Die Intestate

 To put it simply, dying intestate means you don't have a will.
 Did a close relative die without a Will?
 While you will encounter some complexities, if you know the rules, you can navigate them.
 How will the estate be distributed in the absence of a Will?
-To start with, many assets aren't passed by Will, such as: Life insurance proceeds.Real estate, bank accounts, and assets are held in joint tenancy/community property with the right of survivorship.Property held in a living … [Read more...] about What It Means To Die Intestate
+To start with, many assets aren't passed by Will, such as: State law provides a list of folks who are eligible to fill the role of administrator -- the term used in California for the person in chagre of the estate (An … [Read more...] about What It Means To Die Intestate

 Can You Claim the Credit for Other Dependents?

 It should come as no surprise that providing care for adult children, relatives, or parents can result in additional financial strain.
 To alleviate this stress, the IRS offers a credit for dependents over the child tax credit age of 18.
-For each dependent who meets these requirements, you may qualify for a $500 credit: Is 17 years of age or older.Has a taxpayer identification number.Are dependent parents or other qualifying relatives supported by the taxpayer.Are dependents living with the … [Read more...] about Can You Claim the Credit for Other Dependents?
+For each dependent who meets these requirements, you may qualify for a $500 credit: You Can Claim This Credit If: This credit can be claimed in addition to the child and dependent care credit and even the earned income credit.
+You can check … [Read more...] about Can You Claim the Credit for Other Dependents?

 Estate Planning With Big Age Gaps